micromata/Baumeister/README.md

 npm install
 ```

-npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our build workflow as well as the needed frontend dependencies to a `node_modules` directory.
+npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our build workflow as well as the required frontend dependencies to a `node_modules` directory.

 ### Adjust settings via the Baumeister config file